jmacglashan/decisions_and_dragons/content/about.md

 +++

 Reinforcement learning (RL) is an elegant problem definition for autonomous agents that learn from their own interactions with an environment.
-It subsumes questions of perception, prediction, planning, memory, etc -- all the relevant subfields of AI.
 But the methods to solve this simple problem definition are not so simple.
+To solve this problem you must simultaneously tackle many subproblems that are all complex enough to warrant their own subfields in AI, such as perception, prediction, planning, and memory.

-Unlike other forms of machine learning, an RL algorithm is not provided well-curated datasets.
+Furthermore, unlike other forms of machine learning, an RL algorithm is not provided well-curated datasets.
 An RL agent must form its own data from interactions.
-Even worse, the data the agent collects does not explicitly include the correct response in it and it is highly correlated, violating the typical assumptions most other ML methods require.
-An RL agent must reason about its data to determine the correct reponse and it must actively explore the environment to ensure it has good data coverage.
+Even worse, the data the agent collects does not explicitly include the correct response in it and it is highly correlated.
+Instead, an RL agent must reason about its data to determine the correct reponse and it must actively explore the environment to ensure it has good data coverage.
 And if that wasn't hard enough for you, solving this problem often involves learning multiple interacting models, instead of just one.

 The RL problem is _hard_ and if you feel lost trying to grock it, you're not alone.

 Although I now feel comfortable in the field, it took me a long time to feel that way.
 I overcame my struggles with reinforcement learning by building my understanding from fundamental principles.
 Over the years, I've done what I can to help others understand some of the paritcularly elusive concepts in this field.
 During that time, I've found that certain questions get asked more than others and I'll often point people to different places where I've already answered that question.
 However, my answers are often scattered over many different platforms and the format of those platforms were not always conducive to providing the presentation the answer deserves.

 This website aims to address those problems.
-Here I've collected answers I've given common questions in the past and expanded on them.
-I plan on adding to this site in the future because I surely haven't covered everything and research never stops.
-Each answer begins with a concise and correct response, followed by a step-by-step derivation from first principles.
-My goal is to help you more rapidly develop your intuitions than you would alone.
+Here I've collected answers I've given to common questions in the past and expanded on them.

+Each answer begins with a concise response, followed by a step-by-step derivation from first principles.
+The aim of these step-by-step derivations is to fill in the gaps commonly skipped over in papers where people usually get stuck.

 Of course, the unpleasant reality is most of us have to suffer a long time to gain competence.
-But with luck, perhaps this site will help you suffer a little less.
+But perhaps this site will help you suffer a little less.

 ## About the name

 This site is called "Decisions & Dragons," a name that reflects the focus on reinforcement learning (RL).
 "Decisions" represents the core goal of RL: developing agents that learn to make effective decisions.
 "Dragons" represents the perilous complexities and challenges that must be navigated in pursuit of solving the RL problem.

-I'm sure there were no other motivations for this name and any similarities it has with other titles is purely coincidental.
+I trust you understand that there were no other motivations for this name and any similarities it has with other titles is purely coincidental.

 ## How I will update the site

 At the time of launch, I populated this site with answers to frequently asked questions that I've encountered and addressed in the past.
-While I may have adapted my responses from their original form on other social media platforms, the core insights remain the same.
+I've also taken this opportunity to expand on those previous answers to address follow up questions I received and to take advantage of the freedom of presentation this site affords.

 Moving forward, I will continue to curate and share my responses to new and emerging questions, as well as revisit and refine my previous answers as needed.